This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Aurora – Sleeping Beauty

-Next on our Disney princesses list is Sleeping Beauty, also referred to as Aurora and Briar Rose.
+The third Disney princess in the series is Sleeping Beauty, though she’s also referred to as Aurora and Briar Rose.
 Released in 1959, this Disney movie was based on another story by Charles Perrault, The Sleeping Beauty.

 The movie: In this film, a princess named Aurora is cursed by the wicked fairy Maleficent to fall into a deep sleep on her sixteenth birthday.
 Once she does, only true love’s kiss can to wake her.
 With the help of the three good fairies and a brave prince named Phillip, Aurora wakes up and defeats Maleficent, bringing peace to the kingdom.